Fratoni-Mateus/Fratoni-Mateus/README.md

 ### 📚 Books
 #### So far I have read the following books:

+🔎📖 Reading --> The Pragmatic Programmer: From Journeyman to Master - Andrew Hunt, David Thomas; <br>
-🔎📖 Reading --> The clean coder: A code of Conduct for Professional Programmers - Robet C. Martin
+📕 The clean coder: A code of Conduct for Professional Programmers - Robet C. Martin

 <!--
 **Fratoni-Mateus/Fratoni-Mateus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.